DannyvanHolten/acf-gravityforms-add-on/readme.txt

 Finally the Advanced Custom Fields: Gravityforms Add-on is available on the WordPress plugin repository!

-Any documentation can be found on: [Gravityforms ACF Field GitHub Repository.](https://github.com/DannyvanHolten/acf-gravityforms-add-on)
+Full documentation can be found on: [Gravityforms ACF Field GitHub Repository.](https://github.com/DannyvanHolten/acf-gravityforms-add-on)

 == Installation ==